 Except for the situations mentioned above, right to private defence of property does not extend voluntarily causing death or grievous hurt.
 This is laid down by Section 104.

 Further, Section 105 says that the right to exercise private defence of the property only subsists as long as the theft continues till the offender has effected his retreat with property or recourse of the public authorities is secured, or recovery of property is done.
 Similarly, with respect to robbery, the right continues until the apprehension of death, hurt or wrongful restraint subsides.
-In the case of criminal trespass or mischief or house-breaking, the right continues until the fear of the aforementioned continues.
+In case of criminal trespass or mischief or house-breaking, the right continues till the fear of the aforementioned continues.

 Re SK Sundaran Cr LJ 2932 [SC]

-King Emperor v.
+King-Emperor v.
 Tustipada Mandal AIR 1951 Ori 284

-King Emperor v.
+King-Emperor v.
 Sree Narayan AIR 1949 Ori 48

-Hari Singh Gour, Penal Law of India, vol I, 11 edn., Law Publishers, Allahabad, 1998, p 434.
+Hari Singh Gour, Penal Law of India, vol I, 11 Edn., Law Publishers, Allahabad, 1998, p 434.